Jinntec/fore-docs/content/getstarted/basics/_index.md

 ---

-Fore is a set of [Web Components](https://www.webcomponents.org/) sharing the prefix 'fx-' that together implement a complete engine to build highly dynamic, full-featured user interfaces without any script coding.
+Fore is a set of [Web Components](https://www.webcomponents.org/) sharing the prefix 'fx-' that together implement a complete engine to build highly dynamic, full-featured user interfaces significantly reducing or even eliminating script coding.

 `<fx-fore>` is the root element containing all other elements.